How to Use Tags in Anki to Organise Your Cards

 Deleting a Tag

 As you can see from the previous image, right-clicking on a tag brings up a “delete” option as well.
-If you click this, that tag will be removed from every card which had it.
+If you click this, that tag will be removed from every card with it.

 Changing a Tags Structure

-You can easily change the structure of a tag by simply dragging and dropping it into the play you want it to go.
+You can easily change a tag’s structure by dragging and dropping it into the play you want it to go.

-Note that you can’t do Cmnd/Ctrl + Z on these changes so be careful!
-Although it’s not the most important thing in the world, you don’t want to make a dumb mistake and accidentally remove all your cards.
+Note that you can’t do Cmnd/Ctrl + Z on these changes, so be careful!
+Although it’s not the most essential thing in the world, you don’t want to make a dumb mistake and accidentally remove all your cards.

 See the below gif.

 You can also right-click on a group of cards if you want to add/remove a tag to all of them.

 You may want to select the “clear unused tags” button if you have recently made significant changes to your tags.
 It removes any tags which don’t have any cards associated with them (they are “empty”)